 • Timor Leste SGS Scholarship Program

 Sr Rita Hayes returned this month to Timor Leste to meet students from the SGS Scholarship Program.
-They had to contend with a pandemic and a severe flood.
 “I am in awe of their ambition and their resilience.”
 Please click the heading above to read Sr Rita Hayes update.

 • Creating hope in the Philippines